-Good listening skills make workers more productive.
-The ability to listen carefully will allow you to:
+Good listening skills will help make you a more productive worker.
+They will allow you to:

-- better understand assignments and what is expected of you;
+- better understand assignments and what your boss expects of you;

-- build rapport with co-workers, bosses, and clients;
+- build rapport with co-workers, bosses, and clients since everyone craves understanding;

 - work better in a team-based environment;